blog.dblp.org

 Tags

-anniversary api award cc-0 cc0 citations colloquium corrections curation data quality dataset disambiguation feature hdblp homonyms https identifier knowledge graph license lzi milestone nfdi open access openalex open data orcid rdf research data schema statistics synonyms uni-trier unpaywall website wikidata
+anniversary api award cc-0 cc0 citations colloquium corrections curation data quality dataset disambiguation doi drops DTD employer feature gender hdblp homonyms https identifier knowledge graph license license cc-0 datadump lzi map milestone nfdi open access openalex open data orcid query service rdf releases research data schema snapshot sparql statistics synonyms uni-trier unpaywall website

 About This Site